MouriNaruto/MouriDocs/docs/10/ReadMe.md

 ﻿# MD10: Archived list for things I currently working on

+## February 2026

+#### NanaZip 6.x

+Status: Working In Progress

+Current, I have released NanaZip 6.0.
+Starting with NanaZip 6.0, the NanaZip project is governed by multiple Benevolent Dictators For Life who make final decisions by reaching an agreement offline.

 ## December 2025

 #### Porting Hyper-V Enhanced Session mode over VMBus to Hyper-V Linux guests.